Cray-HPE/docs-csm/412-MGMT-NET-DELL-MELLANOX-UPGRADES.md

    aliases: []
 ```

-On most 1.3.x systems the IP addresses and hostnames will be as shown below, which will require them to be updated.
+On most Shasta v1.3.x systems the IP addresses and hostnames will be as shown below, which will require them to be updated.

 ```
 spine-01 10.252.0.1
+leaf-01 10.252.0.2
 spine-02 10.252.0.3
-leaf-01 10.252.0.2
 ```

 To make the hostname and IP address changes for all switches, follow this procedure [Management Network Switch Rename](415-MGMT-NET-SWITCH-RENAME.md)